aewindle110/DroneWQ/README.md

-# DroneWQ: A Python package for measuring water quality with a multispectral drone sensor
+# DroneWQ: A Python library for measuring water quality with a multispectral drone sensor

 ____ is a Python package that can be used to analyze multispectral data collected from a UAS.
 These scripts are specific for the MicaSense RedEdge cameras.